Little Rimba is just another restaurant that is perfect for your Instagram feed but not your taste buds.

 The french toast stuffed with Nutella was only so-so, nothing impressive about it to justify its fancy name to be honest.
 After stuffing ourselves with the Pengat Durian, we were finally excited to indulge in Uncle’s Assam Laksa.
 However, to our disappointment, the assam laksa was also not as noteworthy, with an overly thick and sour broth.
 Definitely not recommended for trying.

-While we admired their decorations and of course, some of the food turned out to be mediocre — some not event worth trying.
+While we admire their decorations, some of the food turned out to be mediocre — some not event worth trying.
 It is understood that Little Rimba is a winner when it comes to the Instagram-worthy interior design but we believe good food will garner more loyal patrons in the long run.
 Just our two cents.

 No1, Lorong Datuk Sulaiman 7, Taman Tun Dr Ismail, 60000 Kuala Lumpur